The Micro Journal Rev 6 by Un Kyu Lee

 Micro Journal Rev 6 Firmware updates.

-Here is where you can watch for firmware updates for the Rev 5, 6 and 7 (Not the Rev 2, which runs on Linux).
+Here is where you can watch for firmware updates for the Rev 5, 6 and 7 (Not the Rev 2.1, which runs on Linux).

 Keymap Instructions

 A useful, little deeper dive into using the json text file to reassign keys on your key map for the Rev 6.
+This is the same quickstart guide linked above.
+This just jumps you right to the Key Map section.

 Demonstration Videos